King armored car

 The King armored car was manufactured by the Armored Motor Car Company (AMC).
 It was the first American armored vehicle, and was ordered by the United States Marine Corps in 1915 for testing before being used by the 1st Armored Car Squadron, which consisted of eight cars.
 The 1st Armored Car Squadron was the US's first formal armored unit.

 Description

-The car had one Lewis gun (M1895 Colt–Browning on earlier models) mounted in an armored turret to protect the gunner from small arms fire.
+The car had one Lewis gun ([M1909 Benet-Mercie machine gun] on earlier models) mounted in an armored turret to protect the gunner from small arms fire.
 It was designed to be quite easy to transport.
 It could be taken ashore whole or it could be broken down into smaller pieces to put into motor launches, taken ashore, and reassembled on the beach.
 However, it could not be considered an unqualified success, as it was not very reliable.
 This problem was compounded by a lack of qualified mechanics, and replacement parts were few and far between.